tomkren/pikater/README.md

 #### Database

-1. Install PostgreSQL database, that can be downloaded from address [PostgreSQL download site](http://www.postgresql.org/download/) or use package manager of your system.
+1. Install PostgreSQL database, that can be downloaded from the address of [PostgreSQL download site](http://www.postgresql.org/download/) or use package manager of your system.
 Pikater was tested with version 9.3 and it is highly recommended to use this version.
 2. Create a new database with a name of your desire.
 Using UTF-8 character encoding is recommended.
 3. When you clone the project on your machines in later steps, change the following files accordingly to your fresh database install:
     * `src/beans.xml`
     * `src/META-INF/persistence.xml`
-3.1 After cloning the project you can use utility `org.pikater.shared.database.util.initialisation.DatabaseInitialisation` to generate the configuration files as well as to create the first administrator user of Pikater.
+4. After cloning the project you can use utility `org.pikater.shared.database.util.initialisation.DatabaseInitialisation` to generate the configuration files as well as to create the first administrator user of Pikater.
 ```
 --------------------------------------------------------------------------------
 |                           WELCOME to PIKATER                                 |